dcromer3/GoVolunteer/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 Organization profile page, which is directed from the title link on registerEvent.html, is just hardcoded html page for now because we has not set up for organization’s profile on our database separately from volunteer side.
 Uploading image file for organization has been in process.
 So, the image file on events posted by organizations or on organization’s profile is empty for now.

 Although those two functions are not our major functions as well as not mentioned in our iteration plan, it might be necessary for user’s convenience in future.

 -----------------------------------------------------------------------------------------------------------------------------
 The Install Guide
 -----------------------------------------------------------------------------------------------------------------------------
- Pre-requisites: what is the required configuration of software and hardware that the customer must have before they can begin the installation process?
-A website hosting service, an instance of Dynamo DB from Amazon Web Services, an instance of Amazon Web Services S3 Bucket
+Pre-requisites Required will be a website hosting service, an instance of Dynamo DB from Amazon Web Services, an instance of Amazon Web Services S3 Bucket

 -----------------------------------------------------------------------------------------------------------------------------
 Dependent libraries that must be installed: